2-Bedroom Apartment Guidelines in the USA

 A landlord or property manager can ask a guest to leave a 2-bedroom apartment if there’s reason to believe they’re damaging the property or disrupting the local area.
 If the guest refuses to leave, the tenant on the lease becomes responsible which also increases their chances of eviction.

-How many People can Stay in a New York City Apartment?
+How many People can live in a New York City Apartment?

 This then means if two people sign the lease, and you take into account the immediate family for both lease signers, unrelated occupants, plus their children, you could be looking at nine or ten people in what could be one apartment!